ANZMES Grant and Scholarship Programme

 Hodges), and mitochondrial function, oxidative stress, immune cell proteins, DNA

-methylome epigenetic code before 24h, and 48h after first exercise session.
+methylome epigenetic code before 24h, and 48h after first exercise session. - Comparison of Immune cell dysregulation and dysregulated epigenetic code

 between ME/CFS and Long COVID patients and healthy controls.